IBM-Cloud/docs/openwhisk/openwhisk_actions.md

   {: screen}

-You can find more information about creating Docker actions in the [References](./openwhisk_reference.html#openwhisk_ref_docker) section.
+You can find more information about creating Docker actions in the [system details](./openwhisk_reference.html#openwhisk_ref_docker) section.

 ## Watching action output